FamilySearch/GEDCOM.io/_pages/techfaqs.md

 as `JULIAN` and `GREGORIAN`, or `FRENCH_R` and `GREGORIAN`, their age may have been be calculated (and recorded) differently depending on the calendar.

-Dates in gedcom can have a calendar in the payload, but ages cannot, leading to the question of how gedcom can store the calendar associated with an age.
+Dates in GEDCOM can have a calendar in the payload, but ages cannot, leading to the question of how gedcom can store the calendar associated with an age.

 One intent of the `AGE` structure is to express the age as it was listed in some source document.